Govrn-HQ/docs/contributions/contributions/manage-your-contributions.md

 # 🔧 Manage Your Contributions

-There are two tabs of the Contributions page:
+There are two tabs on the Contributions page:

 1. `Contributions`
 2. `Contributions Types`

 ### Contributions

-The `Contributions Tab` shows you a list all the contributions you have uploaded to the system and their relevant details.
+The `Contributions Tab` shows you a list of all the contributions you have uploaded to the system and their relevant details.
 A key detail it shows is the status.

 There are two statuses for a contribution: Staged and Minted.